The most common type of breakdown is a flat battery – and whenever it happens, it’s always inconvenient.

-You need to organise the rescue car and connect the jump leads.
+You need a second car to jump start your vehicle, and you need to know how to use jump cables to connect the cars.
 Don’t worry, it’s straightforward – just a few simple, safe steps.

-1. Park the rescue car close by.
-Make sure both have their hand brake on and can’t move forward or back.
-Some handbrakes are electric.
+Park the rescue car close by.
+Make sure both have their handbrake on and can’t move forward or back.

-2. Switch off all your car’s electrics.
-This includes radio, fan and anything else.
-Don’t forget devices – phones or tablets, for example – perhaps still connected to any USB outlets.
+Switch off all your car’s electrics.
+This includes radio, fan, and anything else.
+Don’t forget devices – phones or tablets, for example – perhaps still connected to USB outlets.

-4. Connect the black lead.
+Connect the black lead.
 Join the black negative (-) clip to the healthy rescue car’s battery.
 After this, place the negative black lead on some bare metal of your car.
-That could be bumpers or the bonnet.
-Even part of the engine.
-Take care not to scratch any exposed paintwork!
+That could be bumpers or the bonnet or even part of the engine.

 What to look out for before jump-starting your car